alexbakerdev/GCS-Reverse-Proxy/README.md

 ### Docker

 I've supplied a dockerfile for getting started without needing to install node.
 This will not work locally as it does not setup any authentication with google cloud sdk.
+See above in Environment for help getting it to work locally within Docker.

 However when deployed to a compute engine VM instance authentication is handled for you.
 To see how to deploy a Docker image on a vm instance, check out [this guide](https://cloud.google.com/compute/docs/containers/deploying-containers).
 Don't forget to set the `TARGET_BUCKETS` environment variable, which can be done by following [this guide](https://cloud.google.com/compute/docs/containers/configuring-options-to-run-containers#setting_environment_variables).